paintingofblue/discord-telegram-chat-bridge/README.md

 # Installation

-Open your telegram client and start a chat with [BotFather](https://t.me/BotFather).
+Open your Telegram client and start a chat with [BotFather](https://t.me/BotFather).
 Send the message “/newbot” (no quotes) and follow the instructions.

 ![image](https://user-images.githubusercontent.com/90877067/182313481-fa70b777-c46f-4d59-8ddb-3dd55856d32d.png)